Daniel-Liu-c0deb0t/Java-Fuzzy-Search/README.md

 # Java-Fuzzy-Search
 A fast and flexible Java fuzzy search library that supports bit parallel algorithms, wildcard characters, different scoring schemes, and other features.
 The goal is to focus on doing one thing (string search) and have tons of options and optimizations for different use cases.

+Also includes a fuzzy search tool that uses a simple language for describing patterns, which is similar to the `grep` Unix command.
+Since the tool is very general, it can be applied to bioinformatic tasks like demultiplexing DNA sequences and trimming adapters.

 ## Overview of features
 - Very basic exact string search using the KMP algorithm (use Bitap for wildcard characters and other features)
 - Fuzzy string search using the Bitap algorithm (Hamming disance)